 Prevention

 The best way to protect your rabbits is to practice strong biosecurity practices.
 There is no cure or treatment for RHD and although a vaccine is available, its efficiency at protecting rabbits is not well know.
-Use the documents below for information on biosecurity and sanitation practices to protect your rabbits from RHD.
+Use the documents below in the resources for information on biosecurity and sanitation practices to protect your rabbits from RHD.

 -

-RHDV Biosecurity Guidance Document
+Biosecurity Guidance Document -English, Spanish

-Rabbit owners and commercial operations should work with their veterinarian to identify their biosecurity risk factors. -
+Rabbit owners and commercial operations should work with their veterinarian to identify their biosecurity risk factors.

-RHDV Disinfectant Selection
+Disinfectant Selection -English, Spanish

 There are currently no disinfectants that specifically list RHDV2, on their label.
-The U.S. Environmental Protection Agency (EPA) has identified products that are effective against similar viruses and are believed to be effective against RHDV2.
+The U.S. Environmental Protection Agency (EPA) has identified products that are effective against similar viruses and are believed to be effective against RHDV2. -